 To further support these efforts, Wheeler has also joined thewhose members are other independent N-12 schools dedicated to the development of their students as global citizens, often through implementing global curriculum, meaningful experiences and relationship-building opportunities through partnerships with schools abroad, travel programs and international organizations.

-As we launch our to the Galapagos Islands, Paris, and our new partner school in Portugal, we include financial assistance (in part from a philanthropic gift by the late Wheeler faculty member Edith Erlenmeyer) to make these experiences a reality for many who otherwise may not be able to participate.
+As we part of our Global Education Initiative, we include financial assistance (in part from a philanthropic gift by the late Wheeler faculty member Edith Erlenmeyer) to make these experiences a reality for many who otherwise may not be able to participate.
 I thank our administration, Board, and also Miss Wheeler —on a dark and bumpy ship, with her young students venturing across the Atlantic, paintbrushes, and canvases in tow, with a light in her heart and a fire in her belly — for leading the way.

 “The Iceland trip was an amazing experience for me as a rising junior in high school.
 Not only was I exposed to a different and beautiful culture, but I also learned so much about how different countries function given their available resources and how some even create their own.
 In the few days we spent there I was immersed in the beauty and the interesting customs of the native land and people.
 Their emphasis on conservation and effort for stabilization really impacted me and encouraged me to apply them to our own country.
 It was such an amazing opportunity to learn about such important things in another country and be able to bring back that knowledge and use it in my everyday life.
 I’m so grateful for our trip to Iceland and hope someday to go back.”